 Warm the cockles with this hearty winter vegetable soup.
 Use up whatever vegetables you have in the crisper to reduce food waste or use whatever vegetables are in season to save money!
+Leave out the parmesan garnish to make this soup vegan.

 - 2 Tbsp. olive oil